ading2210/gh-actions-remove-snap/README.md

 # Remove Snap Completely in Github Actions

 This Github Action removes the Snap package manager from Ubuntu runners.
-It also configures APT to never install Snap again, and sets up the Mozilla APT repository so that the installed version of Firefox no longer relies on Snap.
+It also configures APT to never install Snap again, and optionally sets up the Mozilla APT repository so that the installed version of Firefox no longer relies on Snap.

 ## Why?